nikolaSherperd/foundations-of-computation/README.md

 ## 2.2.2 Systems Programming:
 The C Language is chosen not for its modern popularity, but because it forces the programmer to manage the machine's resources explicitly.

 ●  Text: The C Programming Language (K&R) 1              remains the de�nitive text for its brevity and precision.

 ●  Key Concepts: Pointers, manual memory management (malloc/free), stack vs. heap representation, and pointer arithmetic.

-The curriculum explicitly forbids the use of IDEs initially, mandating CLI tools (GCC, GDB, Valgrind) to demystify the compilation process.
+The curriculum explicitly forbids the use of IDEs initially, mandating CLI tools (GCC, GDB,Valgrind) to demystify the compilation process.

 ##  WEEK 1 - 4 (Mathematical Intuition):